 Figure 4.
-Past and future Greenland air temperature and sea-level contribution between 1850 and 2100. a) June through August summer air temperature data are from land-based observations and projected from 1960 to 2100, data after ref.
+Past and future Greenland air temperature and sea-level contribution between 1850 and 2100. a) June through August summer air temperature data are from land-based observations (stations marked with asterisks) and projected from 1960 to 2100, data after ref.
 263, courtesy of X. Fettweis.
 An inset rainfall trend map is derived from the Copernicus Arctic Regional ReAnalysis (CARRA)264 on which non-stippled areas have trend confidence above 66% as measured as 1 minus the p-statistic, suggesting significant difference from a random series.
-No areas having rainfall decrease exceed 66% confidence. b) Greenland Ice Sheet mass balance sea-level equivalent (in centimetres).
+No areas having rainfall decrease exceed 66% confidence. b) Greenland Ice Sheet mass balance sea-level equivalent (in cm).
 The observations and projections are offset to align with AR6 projections starting in 2016.
 The available data indicate that Greenland climate and the ice sheet sea level contribution has begun departing from a period of relative stability.